 - Transfer the dough to the bowl of a stand mixer with a paddle attachment.
 Mix the dough on low for 3 to 4 minutes to cool it enough to touch.

-- Beat one egg at a time into the dough, mixing thoroughly and scraping the sides of the bowl before adding the next.
+- Beat the 4 large eggs, one at a time, into the dough, mixing thoroughly and scraping the sides of the bowl before adding the next.

-- Add in the grated Swiss cheese and mix the dough on low just until the cheese is incorporated.
+- Add in the 1 cup freshly grated Swiss or Gruyere cheese and mix the dough on low just until the cheese is incorporated.

 Make the puffs: